Compressed decision problems in hyperbolic groups: Introduction

-Certain hardness results for the compressed word problems have also been obtained. \begin{itemize} \item The compressed word problem for every restricted wreath product $G \wr \ZZ$ with $G$ finitely generated nonabelian is $\coNP$--hard~\cite[Theorem~4.21]{Loh14}.
-An even stronger but somewhat technical hardness result can be found in \cite{BartholdiFLW19}.
-In the latter paper it is also shown that the compressed word problem is $\PSPACE$-complete for several famous groups including Thompson's group $F$, the Grigorchuk group and the Gupta-Sidki groups.
-The word problem for the Grigorchuk group can be solved in logarithmic space \cite{GaZa91}.
-This yields an example of a group where the compressed word problem is provably more difficult than the word problem. \item There exist automaton groups with an $\EXPSPACE$--complete compressed word problem~\cite{WaeWei19}.
-On the other hand, the uncompressed word problem for any automaton group belongs to $\PSPACE$. \item The compressed word problem for the linear group $\SL(3, \ZZ)$ is equivalent, up to polynomial-time reductions, to the problem of \emph{polynomial identity testing}.
+On the other hand, the uncompressed word problem for any automaton group belongs to $\PSPACE$.
+Again this gives examples where the compressed word problem is provably more difficult than the uncompressed.

+\item The compressed word problem for the linear group $\SL(3, \ZZ)$ is equivalent, up to polynomial-time reductions, to the problem of \emph{polynomial identity testing}.
 This last is the decision problem of whether a given circuit over the polynomial ring $\ZZ[x_1, \ldots, x_n]$ evaluates to the zero polynomial~\cite[Theorem~4.16]{Loh14}.
-The existence of a polynomial-time algorithm for polynomial identity testing is an outstanding open problem in the area of algebraic complexity theory. \end{itemize}
+The existence of a polynomial-time algorithm for polynomial identity testing is an outstanding open problem in the area of algebraic complexity theory.